ICI3D/MMED/schedule/researchQuestionsB.md

 subtitle: Formulating Research Questions (Track B)
 ---

 In this exercise, we ask participants to go through a series of steps designed to help them think about their approach to research and about communicating their research to those outside their specialization.
+Participants in Track B should focus on developing a research question that can be appropriately addressed with a dynamical modelling approach.

 ### Step 0